 Line up Kite & Surf Camp

 Located in Corralejo – Fuerteventura’s main surf town, just 6km from the beach is Line up Kite & Surf Camp.
 This property is suited perfectly to families and groups.
 Guests can meet and bond in one of many communal spaces available.
-Barbecue facilities, a terrace, and a shared lounge/kitchen creates a friendly, social vibe that complements a surfing holiday so well.
+Barbecue facilities, a terrace, and a shared lounge/kitchen creates a friendly, social vibe that compliments a surfing holiday so well.

 In order to meet the water sports requirements of it’s guests, the camp has been recently renovated.
 It’s one of few Fuerteventura Surf Camps to offer these activities.Whether it’s Kite, Surf and Sup facilities you’re after, this hostel promises to show you the best of the Northern Coast.